Azure/azurehpc/apps/convergecfd/readme.md

 These steps require a Azure CycleCloud cluster with PBS.
 The `cyclecloud_simple_pbs` template in the examples directory a suitable choice.

-It is recommended that you use HBv2 or HB VM instances.
+It is recommended that you use HBv2 or HB VM instances for the best Performance/cost.
 Follow the steps in the examples/cyclecloud_simple_pbs/readme.md to setup cycle, import the template and start cluster.

 Log in to the headnode of the cluster: